-Posted by MIT Sloan Executive Education - 1 month and 5 days ago
+Posted by MIT Sloan Executive Education - 16 days ago

 “No big!
 Only 12,000 people here,” kidded Academy Award winner Viola Davis as she took the stage for the morning keynote of the 2017 Massachusetts Conference for Women.
 MIT Sloan Executive Education, alongside other MIT schools and programs, was in attendance at this 13th year of the largest women's conference in the country.

 Posted by MIT Sloan Executive Education - 9 months and 23 days ago